Skip to content

 Run it with sensible defaults

 Using property price of 350,000, household annual income of 60,000, the calculation works out to 5.83×.
-The defaults are meant as a starting point, not a recommendation.
+These are example values for exploring the ratio, not a recommendation.

 The levers in this calculation